Princess-Jazmin/My-thumb-caresses-L2-as-I-alter-myself-time-after-time/README.md

 Bridge width<br>
 Bridge length<br>
 Nostril spacing<br>
-A series of scroll bars and selections slowly allow me to regenerate<br>
+A series of scroll bars and options slowly allow me to regenerate<br>
 Like a flower from a bud, I blossom<br>
-Princess_Jazmin is born<br>
+And Princess_Jazmin is born<br>